fin-hypergrid/core/src/jsdoc/tutorials/cell-renderer.md

 ### Rendering in HyperGrid

 Note that HyperGrid...
 - is lazy in regards to rendering.
-It relies on explicit calls to `YourGrid.repaint()` (sometimes made on your behalf), to request a redraw of the canvas.
+It relies on explicit calls to `grid.repaint()` (sometimes made on your behalf), to request a redraw of the canvas.
 - throttles multiple calls to `repaint` to 60 FPS.
 - every re-render is a complete re-render; there is no partial re-rendering.
 - for efficiency reasons, the grid lines that divide cells and establish their boundaries and painted separately and not part of the individual cell renders.